February 16, 2016

 Mia Lehrer received her Masters of Landscape Architecture from Harvard University and later founded Mia Lehrer + Associates in 1997.
 She is a member of the International Federation of Landscape Architects, American Society of Landscape Architects, and the Hollywood Design Review Committee among other organizations.
 Her firm’s projects have received numerous American Society of Landscape Architects National Honor Awards, the most recent being the 2015 award for her work on the Dallas Connected City competition master plan with OMA.
 Last year, President Barack Obama appointed Lehrer to the U.S. Commission of Fine Arts.

-Kate Orff is the Director of the Urban Design program at Columbia University GSAPP.
-She is also a registered landscape architect and founder of SCAPE, a design firm based in New York City.
+Kate Orff, Director of the Urban Design program at Columbia University GSAPP, will moderate a discussion after the lecture.
+Orff is also a registered landscape architect and founder of SCAPE, a design firm based in New York City.